Cell Ranger7.1, printed on 12/10/2023

 Individual productive contigs are downgraded if their junction UMI support is at most one and the number of productive contigs exceeds two.

-In the denovo case, the same criteria are applied, with 'productive contig' replaced by 'contig having a CDR3 sequence', except that the chain type test is not applied.
+In de novo mode, similar criteria are applied.
+Here, 'productive contig' is replaced by 'contig having a CDR3 sequence'.
+The chain type test is not applied.